-LINE 3d - Road Home - As provided in R.S.
-47:287.738(G), any gratuitous grant, loan, or other benefit directly or indirectly provided to a taxpayer by a hurricane recover entity is excluded if such income was included in the taxpayer's federal adjusted gross income.
-Hurricane recovery entities that provided such benefits are the Road Home Corporation, the Louisiana Recovery Authority, the Louisiana Family Recovery Corps, and the Disaster Recovery Unit within the Office of Community Development, Division of Administration.
+LINE 3d - Road Home - R.S.
+47:287.738(G) provides that any grant, loan, or other benefit directly or indirectly provided to a taxpayer by the Disaster Recovery Unit of the Office of Community Development is excluded if such income was included in the taxpayer's federal taxable income.
+Benefits may include payments from Restore Louisiana for recovery from the Great Flood of 2016.